Galaxy Formation and Symbiotic Evolution with the Inter-Galactic Medium in the Age of ELT-ANDES: Investigating the reionisation epoch with absorption spectroscopy

 Figure~\ref{fig:Lyseries} illustrates a mock line of sight through the IGM at $z\sim6$ drawn from a cosmological hydrodynamical simulation that has been coupled with radiative transfer \citep{puchwein2023}, and that assumes a late, inhomogeneous reionisation that completes at $z\sim 5.7$.
 The increasingly neutral IGM at $z\geq 5.5$ produces largely saturated \Lya forest absorption (i.e. the Gunn-Peterson trough, \citealt{gunnpeterson65}) blueward of the \Lya of the background source.
 However, underdense, highly ionised regions of the IGM may nevertheless produce narrow transmission features in this part of the spectrum.
 The smaller absorption cross-section of the \Lyb transition furthermore allows transmission from ionised regions that otherwise remain saturated in \Lya absorption.
 For example, several regions with saturated \Lya absorption (black curves) are highlighted with horizontal red arrows in the upper panel of Figure~\ref{fig:Lyseries}.
 There is a small $\sim 10$ comoving Mpc island of fully neutral hydrogen ($x_{\rm HI}=1$) at $z\sim 5.83$ that exhibits coeval saturated \Lyb absorption (blue curves).
-In contrast, the region of saturated \Lya absorption between $z=5.855$--$5.875$ is highly ionised ($x_{\rm HI}\sim 10^{-4}$), as indicated by the coeval Ly$\beta$ transmission peaks that extend over scales of $\lesssim 1$ comoving Mpc.
+In contrast, the region of saturated \Lya absorption between $z=5.855$--$5.875$ is highly ionised ($x_{\rm HI}\sim 10^{-4}$), as indicated by the coeval \Lyb transmission peaks that extend over scales of $\lesssim 1$ comoving Mpc.
 The simulated observations in the lower three panels highlight the unique capabilities of ANDES for probing Lyman series absorption at the tail-end of the reionisation era.
 The narrow features in the forest are easily detected by ELT-ANDES, but are not accessible with VLT-XSHOOTER.
-By detecting such features, ANDES will provide constraints on the patchiness of the reionisation at scales that are highly complementary to those probed by SKA.
-Furthermore, the intrinsic (thermal) widths of these features (where $b_{\rm Ly\alpha}\sim 12.9\rm\,km\,s^{-1}(T/10^{4}\rm\,K)^{1/2}$, cf. $\rm FWHM\sim 6\rm\,km\,s^{-1}$) will be resolved by ANDES even at $R\sim 50,000$ (if the medium resolution mode is implemented), therefore enabling the temperature of the IGM to be measured \citep{boera2019}.
-The locations of these transmission spikes may also be correlated with galaxies detected in emission with IFU observations or slitless spectroscopy \citep[e.g. with JWST, see][]{kashino2023}, yielding insight into the relationship between the IGM and the sources of ionising photons.
+By detecting such features, ANDES will provide constraints on the patchiness of the reionisation, the temperature of the IGM \citep{gaikwad2020}, and the nature of the dark matter \citep{Irsic2024} at scales that are highly complementary to those probed by SKA.
+Furthermore, the scatter in the tail of the transmitted flux distribution, particularly at very low transmission/high optical depth, should also be sensitive to the \emph{type} of sources responsible for driving reionisation (e.g. galaxies or AGN), rather than just the timing of reionisation \citep{Asthana2024}.
+The locations of these transmission spikes may also be correlated with galaxies detected in emission with IFU observations or slitless spectroscopy \citep[e.g.][]{kakiichi2018,meyer2020,kashino2023}, yielding insight into the relationship between the IGM and the sources of ionising photons.
+The latter science case will benefit from the use of the MOSAIC multi-object spectrograph for the ELT \citep{hammer2021}.